lynzley/project-upskill-workshop/Lesson 1/README.md

-# Lesson 1: How do you represent yourself?
+# Lesson 1: Who are you?